skhelladi/i-Assistant/README.md

 # i-@ssistant

-i-@ssistant is a web-based AI assistant application that allows users to interact with various models to obtain solutions to their queries.
-This application serves as a graphical interface for [Ollama](https://ollama.com/) using free LLMs.
+i-@ssistant serves as a graphical interface for [Ollama](https://ollama.com/) using free LLMs.
 The backend server is responsible for model management and processing.

 ![i-@ssistant](assets/gui.png)